November 19th, 2019 Last Updated on: September 16th, 2021

 What Is the Truth About the First Thanksgiving?

-While the history of the Native American people who lived in the region where the Pilgrims built their towns would comprise much more space than one simple website page, it is important to understand some of the facts in order to appreciate why many Native Americans do not celebrate Thanksgiving the same way as non-natives.
+While the history of the Native American people who lived in the Plymouth, Massachusetts, region where the Pilgrims built their towns would comprise much more space than one simple website page, it is important to understand some of the facts in order to appreciate why many indigenous people do not acknowledge Thanksgiving Day the same way as non-natives.

 The Pilgrims, who were English people who came across the water in order to find the freedom to practice their own religion, landed on the shores of North America and promptly claimed the region for themselves.
 The Native American tribe that already lived there is called the Wampanoags.